g7kse/g7kse.github.io/content/blog/52week.md

 #### Week 3 - Make a contact with a different continent on 80m or 160m

 This is going to be hard.
 Not because of anything weird, just I don't have an 80m or 160m antenna.
-More to follow...
+But, this did coincide with our fortnightly [radio club](http://mx0wrc.org) meet up and a decent bit of propgation and a contact in Eurpoean Russia at 1285km.
+Not quite intercontinental but closer than I've been before.

+#### Week4 - Research the history of your callsign

+Pretty boring this one for me.
+I'm the only owner and I'll be keeping it for life.
+The only interesting part is that there aren't that many G7's.
+That part was reserved for those who didn't sit th emorse test and were confined to above 30MHz.
+Fine by me at th etime.
+Packet was more interesting as was SWL'ing.

+#### Week 5 - Update your profile on QRZ.com, HamQTH.com, etc.

+So I keep QSL pretty much up to date.
+But thgis website is another thing altogether.
+So the plan is to do a minor edit to QRZ and a focus on moving all the content that sits in all sorts of places onto this. thats a bit more useful I think.